vsharpsignal/Profitable-Sports-Betting-Math/README.md

 ## GLOSSARY:

+Calibration:\
-Calibration:Agreement between a bettor’s degree of confidence/certainty/probability and their true empirical win proportion/ win frequency.
+Agreement between a bettor’s degree of confidence/certainty/probability and their true empirical win proportion/ win frequency.
+Value:\
-Value:A bet where the handicapped probability is greater than the probability implied by your sportsbook’s odds.
+A bet where the handicapped probability is greater than the probability implied by your sportsbook’s odds.
 Handicap:The believed probability of a bet.
 Handicapping is the process of finding that probability.
 Probability:Number between 0 and 1 that corresponds to a bettor's degree of certainty in one outcome or another.
 Empirical Win Proportion:The proportion of bets won at a FIXED set of odds (e.g number of bets won out of ALL bets placed on -200 odds).